OmarNajjar-Dev/MediConnect/README.md

 ## Project Overview

-MediConnect is a comprehensive healthcare web platform that connects patients with medical professionals, hospitals, pharmacies, and emergency services.
-Built using pure HTML, CSS, and JavaScript, it offers a streamlined and accessible interface for healthcare service delivery.
+MediConnect is a lightweight healthcare web platform that connects patients with hospitals, doctors, and emergency services.
+Built using plain HTML, CSS, JavaScript, and PHP, it delivers a fast, accessible, and framework-free experience for managing healthcare services.

 ---